gyang94/fluss/website/blog/2025-07-01-tiering-service.md

 It precisely calculates the data `"delta"`, i.e what's new or changed in Fluss but not yet committed to the lake and then generates **TieringSplit** tasks for each segment requiring synchronization.

 To achieve this, the `TieringSplitGenerator` leverages the `FlussAdminClient` to fetch three essential pieces of metadata:

-Let's reformat and enhance the description of the TieringSplitGenerator for better clarity and impact.

-Understanding the TieringSplitGenerator
-The TieringSplitGenerator is a crucial component that orchestrates efficient data synchronization between your real-time Fluss cluster and your lakehouse.
-It precisely calculates the data "delta"—what's new or changed in Fluss but not yet committed to the lake—and then generates TieringSplit tasks for each segment requiring synchronization.

-To achieve this, the TieringSplitGenerator leverages the FlussAdminClient to fetch three essential pieces of metadata:

 **Lake Snapshot**